 - In 5 minutes, turn your rice cooker off.
 Do not leave steamed broccoli in a rice cooker with a “warm” setting on, as it will continue cooking.
 Place broccoli on a plate and enjoy!

-We hope that our article was helpful and you will make use of all this methods to make your broccoli taste good.
+We hope that our article was helpful and you will make use of all these methods to make your broccoli taste good.
 Feel free to leave any questions in the comment section below.
 Please, share with your friends if you found these recipes useful.